We require that you book an appointment to see the doctor. Call the Ryerson Medical Centre at (416) 979-5070 to schedule an appointment.

 At your first appointment at the Ryerson Medical Centre, you will be required to complete a number of registration forms, in order to register with our Service.
 The receptionist will forward all appropriate documentation, for completion, prior to your first scheduled appointment.
 Completion of these forms is needed in order to book your appointment.

-Please bring your Provincial Health Card (a valid unexpired OHIP card) or UHIP card if you are an international student, as well as your One Card.
+- Provincial Health Card (a valid unexpired OHIP card) or UHIP card if you are an international student

 a) Short Appointment (<10 minutes):